csc-training/node-level-optimization/docs/05-memory-optimization.md

 # Cache associativity

-- A cache with the size of 32 KiB can fit 32 KiB / 64 B = 512 entries of
+- A cache with the size of 32 KiB can fit 32 KiB / 64 B = 512 cache lines
-  cache lines
 - In *fully associate* cache, each of the 512 entries can contain any memory location
-    - Each entry needs to be checked for a hit which can become expensive for large caches
+    - Each entry needs to be checked for a hit which can be expensive for large caches
-- In *direct mapped* cache, each memory location maps into exactly one entry
+- In *direct mapped* cache, each memory location maps into exactly one cache line
-    - Part of the cache is not fully utilized if memory addresses are not evenly distributed: some entries are evicted repeteadly while others remain empty
+    - Part of the cache is not fully utilized if memory addresses are not evenly distributed: some cache lines are evicted repeteadly while others remain empty
 - Set associative caches can achieve best of the both worlds: efficient search and good utilization

 # Set associative cache

-- A N-way set associative cache is divided into sets with N entries
+- A N-way set associative cache is divided into sets with N cache lines in each
     - 8-way set associative 32 KiB cache has 64 sets with 8 cache line
 	  entries per set
 - A memory address is mapped into any entry within a **set**